Attwater’s Prairie-Chicken Captive Breeding Facility

 An Endangered Species Recovery Effort in Oklahoma by Sutton Avian Research Center

+In the wild, the Attwater’s prairie-chickens have a relatively short lifespan (2-4 years).
+Loss of habitat and short lifespan are important factors that limit the rate of population expansion.
+Other limiting factors include severe weather events, such as drought and hurricane effects, as well as tree encroachment and the invasive red imported fire ant.
 The captive breeding of disappearing prairie-chickens or other grouse will not in itself solve the problems that these birds are currently facing.
 This must be accomplished in combination with habitat reclamation, management, and conservation efforts.
-We hope that what we learn from the APC breeding program will also be useful in achieving higher survival and reproduction in the wild of other captive bred Galliformes like bobwhite quail, lesser prairie-chickens, and other grouse as needed.
+We hope that what we learn from the Attwater’s prairie-chicken breeding program will also be useful in achieving higher survival and reproduction in the wild of other captive bred Galliformes like bobwhite quail, lesser prairie-chickens, and other grouse as needed.

 This video produced by Friends of Attwater Prairie Chicken Refuge provides some background information about Attwater’s Prairie-Chickens and the work underway to save them.